-Still lenses and cinema lenses, while each serve their own function, at the end of the day they are simply two sides of the same coin.
+Still lenses and cinema lenses, while each serves their own function, at the end of the day they are simply two sides of the same coin.
 Each is designed with a specific purpose in mind – to optimize the photographer or videographer’s speed and precision.
 You wouldn’t use a two-door Honda Accord to plow a driveway, just like you wouldn’t use a huge Ford F150 to commute 100 miles – but they’re both vehicles.

 Frequently, still photo lenses are smaller, more durable, and more lightweight than their cinematic cousins.
 With the obvious exception of large telephoto lenses, they are small enough that you can hold the camera body and lens easily.
 Event photographers frequently have two bodies strapped to their person, each with a different lens on it.
 This allows for quick switching between lenses without missing any of the action!
 There is no way that you could do that with a cinema lens.
 They are too large and simply aren’t designed to be used that way.